dparksports/creating-optical-computer/README.md

 Stay tuned for the second blog on Optical computer, where I will visit on the use cases.

 ## How long have you been working on this?
 This idea has been with me for some time.
-And, I faced the same challenges with the prior art.
+But I had faced the same challenges.

 The current state of technology is not really ready to support a new technolgy like Optical Computer.

+Optimstically, we may need 10 or 20 years to get there.

-However, we have found some ways to overcome these limitations.
+Meanwhile, we have found some ways to overcome these limitations, without waiting for the new advancement of the current technology.

 To make it happen, we are seeking the first round of seed funding.